 Lack of potty training is one of the main reasons that dogs end up in shelters.
 This is very avoidable if you go about potty training correctly.
 As a dog mom, I know it’s probably the most important training time for your dog.
 Whether you rescued an adult dog that needs training or adopted a new puppy, every pet parent needs to effectively potty train their dog.
 None of my small dogs were potty trained when I rescued them and it was a different process with each one.
 Using positive reinforcement methods, you can potty train your Chihuahua quickly with a minimal margin of error.
 Here are 10 tips for effectively potty training your Chihuahua or other small dog.

 If you’re a Chihuahua parent, you probably get sick of hearing people say “OMG he’s shaking!
 Is he scared?” or “Awwww the poor thing is cold!
 Look at him shake!”
 To be perfectly honest, it really bothers me.
 Shaking is a “Chihuahua thing.”
 They all do it and we need to educate people as to why.
-So, why do Chihuahuas shake?
+In this blog post, we answer the ever burning question – why do Chihuahuas shake?